 If you use bulk email marketing tools like mailchimp etc, it becomes very difficult to avoid spam filters.
 This is because bulk emails coming from an email marketing server can be seen by SPAM filters, and they tend to get filtered into spam or junk folders.
 If 80% of your cold emails don’t even reach inbox, the overall opening rate and success rate is going to be low.

 So the first step towards writing successful cold emails, is to improve the deliverability of your email campaigns.
 You can use a cold email automation tool for this purpose.
 Instead of sending hundreds or thousands of emails at once, cold email automation staggers your email campaign over a period of time, to mimic human like email sending behavior.
 This way most of your emails should reach inbox.
+You can regularly test the deliverability of your emails to make sure your cold email automation is succeeding.

 Cold email automation will get your emails to the inbox.
 The next challenge is to get the recipients to click on it and open it.